teddy-gustiaux/default-bookmark-folder/README.md

 **Quick bookmarking to folder:**

-Access this feature via the extension browser action (toolbar icon).
+Access this feature via the extension browser action (toolbar icon) or via its dedicated shortcut (Alt+Shift+M).

 It will allow you to search and select a specific folder within your bookmarks to quickly bookmark the current page into it.

 ### Support